IBM/aspera-cli/README.md

 Options can be placed anywhere on command line and evaluated in order.

-Options are typically either:
+Options are either:

-- optional : typically to change the default behavior
+- optional : to change the default behavior
-- mandatory : typically, connection information are options that are mandatory (so they can be placed in a config file)
+- mandatory : connection information are options that are mandatory (so they can be placed in a config file)

-The value for *any* options can come from the following locations (in this order, last value evaluated overrides previous value):
+The value for **any** options can come from the following locations (in this order, last value evaluated overrides previous value):

 - [Configuration file](#configfile).
 - Environment variable